-On arrival in Ivalo, make sure you have arranged an airport pick up with the resort for the 30 minute journey to Kakslauttanen.
-They will collect you from the airport and whisk you into a snow filled winter wonderland, where you will begin your adventure spending the night under the stars in an igloo!
+On arrival in Ivalo, make sure you have arranged an airport pick up with the resort for the 30-minute journey to Kakslauttanen.
+They will collect you from the airport and whisk you into a snow-filled winter wonderland, where you will begin your adventure spending the night under the stars in a glass igloo!

-There are alot of activity options available to you, but this is where your trip will start to get pricey so you may need to select your favourites.
+There are a lot of activity options available to you, but this is where your trip will start to get pricey so dependent on your budget you may need to select your favourites.
 In winter you can take a reindeer or husky safari, drive around the forests on a snowmobile, go horse riding, spend an afternoon ice fishing, get out on an ice breaker and of course spend an evening aurora hunting.
-But Kakslauttanen is also a summer destination offering an equally extensive activity list for the summer months.

 DAY 3 – SECOND NIGHT AT KAKSLAUTTANEN

-For more information on the resort, rooms and activities please see my post Sleeping Under The Stars In Finland.
+For more information on the resort, rooms and activities please see Sleeping Under The Stars In Finland.

 DAY 4 – BUS TO ROVANIEMI TO STAY AT THE ARCTIC SNOW HOTEL

 There are three buses per day taking you to Rovaniemi, 7.23am, 13.08pm, 16.08pm.
-I would suggest taking the 7.23am bus which gets you to Rovaneimi at 11.13am allowing you most of the day to enjoy the Ice Hotel.
-Inform the hotel of you arrival time at the bus or train station (the bus stops at both) and they will collect you from there.
-Note, the buses run on time and the hotel will advise you to arrive at the bus stop a few minutes before departure (they offer a free shuttle service there).
-This is actually good advice so you don’t have to stand in the cold too long like we did!
+I would suggest taking the 7.23am bus which gets you to Rovaniemi at 11.13am allowing you most of the day to enjoy the Ice Hotel.
+Inform the hotel of your arrival time at the bus or train station (the bus stops at both) and they will collect you from there.

-On arrival and check in, you will be given a tour of the Ice Hotel.
-What I hadn’t realised before hand is that all of the rooms and suites are open to view all day so no need to book one of the fancy suites (unless your budget can afford it) as you can spend as much time as you want in each of them taking photos.
+On arrival and check-in, you will be given a tour of the Ice Hotel.
+What I hadn’t realised beforehand is that all of the rooms and suites are open to view all day so there is no need to book one of the fancy suites (unless your budget can afford it!) as you can spend as much time as you want in each of them taking photos.

 The Arctic Snow Hotel offers a similar range of activities to Kakslauttanen, but I would highly recommend the snow sauna or snow jacuzzi for a totally unique experience.
 We grabbed a bottle of champagne and enjoyed the hot tub under the stars.